Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 At the very least, Xiao seemed like he could offer a new chapter in Wang’s career.
 If only Wang had known that the “new chapter” would turn into another dead-end, a painful experience…

 For Xiao, mixed doubles was absolutely the number one priority.
-In multiple interviews, it was revealed Wang Chuqin had to spend over 90% of his training time on mixed doubles.11 Even his early morning training sessions were dedicated entirely to mixed doubles—footwork adjustments, attacking angles, rhythm shifts, and swing speed.
+In multiple interviews, it was revealed Wang Chuqin had to spend up to 90% of his training time on mixed doubles.
+Even his early morning training sessions were dedicated entirely to mixed doubles, including footwork adjustments, attacking angles, rhythm shifts, and swing speed.
 Everything revolved around mixed doubles instead of balancing training for all three events.

 I can’t say for sure how this affected his singles career, but let’s be realistic: Mixed doubles isn’t the main focus for other top CNT male players.
-And if 90% of your training and preparation are focused on doubles strategy, how much time is left for the singles performance?
+And if almost all your training and preparation are focused on doubles strategy, how much time is left for the singles performance?

 There were whispers that Xiao Zhan bet his entire career on winning mixed doubles gold at the Paris Olympics.
 And he didn’t even try to hide it.
-In an interview, he bluntly admitted, “Since I’m in charge of Wang Chuqin’s training, I can help with his singles and men’s doubles prep, but if he doesn’t play well in mixed doubles, I’ll drop him.
-Winning the Olympic mixed doubles gold is my one and only mission.”12
+In an interview, he bluntly admitted, “Since I’m in charge of Wang Chuqin’s training, I can help with his singles and men’s doubles prep, but if he doesn’t deliver in mixed doubles, I’ll drop him.
+Winning Olympic gold in mixed doubles is my one and only mission.”

 Excuse me?
-That sounds less like coaching and more like an ultimatum.
+That sounds more like an ultimatum than coaching.

 As a top triple-event player, Wang was stuck in mixed doubles and effectively sidelined in training priority.
 But was it just Coach Xiao’s decision, or was the entire CNT administration behind this weird priority shift?
 A quiet, top-down decision to put mixed doubles above everything, even if it came at the cost of Wang’s health, performance, and future?